Himanshu8303/Keeper-app/README.md

-# Udemy - Keeper App Project
+Keeper App Project

-This is a solution to the [Keeper App Project](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+The Keeper app is a secure note-taking application built with React.js.
+It allows users to create, edit, and delete notes, which can include text, images, and other multimedia content.
+The app features a clean and intuitive user interface, making it easy to organize and manage notes.

 ## Table of contents